How to Prevent Dry, Brittle HairMarch 24, 2021

-If your hair is breaking off at the ends or even slightly resembles the texture of a broom or Brillo pad, then it’s time to make some serious changes to your hair-care routine.
-Thankfully, said “serious” changes actually just mean simple additions (or retractions) from your current hair regimen.
-Once you make a few simple swaps, you’ll be on your way toward the bouncy, shiny hair you dream of.
-Read on for tips and tricks to transform your dry, brittle hair into healthy strands.
+If your hair is breaking off at the ends or even slightly resembles the texture of a broom, then it’s time to make some serious changes to your hair-care routine.
+All jokes aside, those “serious” changes actually just mean simple additions (or subtractions) from your current hair regimen.
+Once you make a few swaps, you’ll be on your way toward the bouncy, shiny hair you dream of.
+We’ve rounded up our favorite tips and tricks to transform your dry, brittle hair into healthy strands, ahead.

-We don’t know about you, but we’re guilty of not doing this enough, especially when we’re trying to grow our hair out.
+We don’t know about you, but we’re guilty of not doing this enough — especially when we’re trying to grow out our hair.
 But we promise, regular trims are a must if you’re trying to achieve healthy hair.
-Schedule an appointment with your stylist for a trim every three months, and you’ll notice a difference in texture in no time.
+Schedule an appointment with your stylist for a trim at least every three months, and you’ll notice a difference in no time.

-We love a good clarifying shampoo, and while they’re perfect for stripping away product buildup, overusing it means you’re stripping away moisture, too.
-Opt in for a hydrating formula like L'Oréal Paris Elvive Power Moisture Shampoo and L'Oréal Paris EverPure Moisture Conditioner replenish essential moisture and give hair a luminous shine.
+We love a good clarifying shampoo, and while it’s perfect for stripping away product buildup, overusing it means you’re stripping away moisture, too.
+Hydrating formulas like L'Oréal Paris EverPure Moisture Shampoo and L'Oréal Paris EverPure Moisture Conditioner replenish essential moisture and give hair a luminous shine.

 Comb or Wet Brush

-And speaking of breakage — never, ever, ever brush wet hair.
-Resist the urge after washing because it’s especially vulnerable and weak when wet.
-Instead, use a wide-tooth comb or a wet brush, both of which can be picked up at your local drugstore.
+And speaking of styling — never brush wet hair.
+Resist the urge after washing because hair can be especially vulnerable and weak when wet.
+Instead, use a wide-tooth comb, which can be picked up at your local drugstore.
 Or try a brush specifically designed to be used on wet strands like the Wet Brush.

-You use heat to combat the dry, frizzy look, yet it’s because of heat that your hair looks and feels brittle.
-When putting down the curling iron isn’t an option, use a heat-protectant product like Kérastase Paris Resistance Blow-Dry Primer for Damaged Hair or Matrix Heat Styling Primer to prevent damage caused by hot tools.
+You may use heat styling to combat the frizz that can come with damaged hair, but that could actually be contributing to the problem.
+When putting down the blow-dryer isn’t an option, use a heat-protectant product like L’Oréal Paris Elvive Dream Lengths Heat Slayer to prevent damage caused by hot tools.
 To give your hair a healthy break, consider trying a no-heat hairstyle for at least a week to strengthen your strands.